wdbm/TFLOSSH/turbo.md

 # setup: UBports Ubuntu Touch 16.04 with Anbox

 This guide is intended to change a 64 GB Meizu PRO 5 Android Flyme international edition such that it is running UBports Ubuntu Touch 16.04 development edition with Anbox.
-Some steps needed now

 ## prerequisites